Sarah Schulman: Film

-In fall 2009, Schulman and Cheryl Dunye wrote the screenplay for Dunye's film The Owls, starring Guinevere Turner, Lisa Gornick, Cheryl Dunye, and V.S.
-Brodie.
-The film had its world premiere at the 60th Berlin International Film Festival in January 2010.
+In 2009, Schulman and Cheryl Dunye wrote the screenplay for Dunye's film The Owls, starring Guinevere Turner, Lisa Gornick, Cheryl Dunye, and V. S. Brodie.
+The film premiered at the 60th Berlin International Film Festival in 2010.
 She and Dunye then wrote the X-rated film Mommy Is Coming, which was produced in Germany by Jürgen Brüning and selected for the 2012 Berlin International Film Festival.

-She is co-producer with Jim Hubbard of his feature-length documentary United in Anger: A History of ACT UP which premiered at the Museum of Modern Art on the opening night of Documentary Fortnight on February 16, 2012.
+Schulman and Jim Hubbard co-produced his documentary United in Anger: A History of ACT UP, which premiered at the Museum of Modern Art on February 16, 2012.
 The film's international premiere was in Ramallah, Palestine.
 It won Best Documentary at both MIX Milan and ReelQ in Pittsburgh.

-Schulman played filmmaker Shirley Clarke to Jack Waters' Jason Holliday in Stephen Winter's response to Clarke's 1967 documentary Portrait of Jason, entitled Jason and Shirley, which premiered at BAMcinemaFest in June 2015 and played for a week at the Museum of Modern Art in October 2015.
+Schulman played filmmaker Shirley Clarke to Jack Waters's Jason Holliday in Stephen Winter's Jason and Shirley, a response to Clarke's 1967 documentary Portrait of Jason that premiered at BAMcinemaFest in June 2015 and played for a week at the Museum of Modern Art in October 2015.